Football in Puerto Rico: Club football

 Club football had been a very limited affair involving a handful of amateur teams in several separate leagues.
 As the domestic game has grown in popularity, this started to change.
 The Puerto Rico Islanders began to play in the USL First Division, the second tier of football in the United States at the time, and, in 2008, the first ever unified competition, the Puerto Rico Soccer League, was established.
 Many clubs on the island are now affiliated with larger teams in some of the world's major football leagues.

 In 2011, club football teams on the island made another monumental leap.
 The Puerto Rico Islanders joined the North American Soccer League, which is the new second tier of football in the United States.
 In addition, Puerto Rico United, Club Atlético River Plate Puerto Rico and Sevilla FC Puerto Rico moved to USL Pro, the new third tier of football in the United States.
 The Puerto Rico Soccer League held a 2011 season.
 However, the PRSL folded after the 2011 season, making the Liga Nacional de Fútbol de Puerto Rico the top-tier league, even though it is an amateur league.
 The LNFPR split into a First Division and Second Division in order to fill the void left by PRSL.
 Seeking to restructure professional football in Puerto Rico, the PRFF was planning for the Liga Profesional de Fútbol de Puerto Rico, which was supposed to start in 2013.

+Attendances

+The football club from Puerto Rico with the highest average home league attendance per league season: